sprytechies/yii2-resque/README.md

 Once the extension is installed  :

 1. Create a folder `components` in your app(yii2-basic).in case of yii2-advance template create this folder inside app(like frontend)
-    You can put all your class files into this `components` folder.
+    You can put all your class files into this `components` folder.Change namespace as per your application.

     Example -